aroberge/avantpy/proposal/idea.md

 You use this example to explain the concept of an **indented code block** the use of a colon, ":", to precede such a code block, and the introduction of one "special" keyword: `repeat`.

-You can show how a pattern like this is "written" using Blockly:[1]
+You can show how a pattern like this is "written" using Blockly:

 ![](/images/repeat_blockly.png)